-Preparers shall not embed images carrying financial information in the annual report.
+Legal entities shall not embed images carrying quantitative information in the annual report.
 Images can only be used for content such as branding information, graphical layout, photographs, etc.

-Guidance X.X.X - Indication of the language used in textual mark ups
+Guidance 3.5.2 - Indication of the language used in textual mark ups